-Therefore, the additional 164 parcels will cause a less than significant transportation impact.
+With the aforementioned Mitigation Measures, the additional 499 parcels and commercial uses will cause a transportation impact that is less than significant with mitigation incorporated.

-- c) Trevor Drive, Katrina Drive, and Dantoni Road are existing roads that will provide access to the project site.
+c) Goldfields Parkway, North Beale Road, and Linda Avenue are existing roads that will provide access to the project site.
 Moreover, the new streets are laid out in a grid type pattern with all intersections at 90-degree angles to one another and are shown with at least a 200-foot separation from one another, meeting Yuba County's road standards.
-The new Mickelson Drive road will be stubbed out on the west end for future extension into an adjacent subdivision at a later date.
-Hazards due to a design feature of the project would not be substantially increased as a result of this project and there would be no impact. - d) Emergency access to the project site would be via Trevor Drive and Katrina Drive from Hammonton Smartsville Road, and Dantoni Road.
+Hazards due to a design feature of the project would not be substantially increased as a result of this project and there would be no impact.

+d) Emergency access to the project site would be via Goldfields Parkway and Linda Avenue from North Beale Road.
 In addition all of the streets within the subdivision will comply with all county street width standards.
 There are no cul-de-sacs that exceed the length requirement as set by the County.
 There are no features of the proposed subdivision that would result in inadequate emergency access.
 Therefore, the project will have no impact.

 XVIII.
 TRIBAL CULTURAL RESOURCES Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or $\boxtimes$ b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. $\boxtimes$
+In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.